Amy: Yes it's... great. A great miracle.

 - In the video for Chromeo's "When the Night Falls," the singer manages to impregnate a multitude of female fans via the Power of Rock.
 He later does this to himself, accidently, while looking in a mirror, before its revealed to be All Just a Dream.

 - Jonathan Coulton takes this trope literally with his song "Seahorse", which describes the feelings of a male seahorse looking for a loyal bride.

 - Gong's album Acid Motherhood has a Mister Seahorse cover image.

 - Classical Mythology: Done by Zeus with both Athena and Dionysus, if a fully grown and armored warrior woman bursting out of your skull after eating her mother AND stitching your pre-term half-mortal son into your thigh after you accidentally fry his mortal mom respectively counts.

 - Also done by Loki in Norse Mythology (if transforming yourself into a mare in order to distract a stallion so that the Æsir will not have to pay its owner for his work and then giving birth to eight-legged steed Sleipnir counts).
 Whether this counts as a man getting pregnant or gender-fluidity+shapeshifting depends on who you ask.

-- There's also a mostly lost myth that alludes to Loki turning into a human woman, marrying a farmer, and raising a family with him for a few years.
+- There's also a mostly lost myth that alludes to Loki turning into a human woman (specifically a milkmaid), marrying a farmer, and raising a family with him for eight years.
 It wasn't uncommon for Norse orphans to claim that Loki was their mother and their human fathers abandoned them in disgust at Loki's ruse.